 Supplied from Plants for a Future site:

-An unusual edible that can be grown in UK back gardens (though it is very prickly) - contact us if you are interested in obtaining seeds, or young trees to grow yourself.
+An unusual edible that can be grown in UK back gardens (though it is very prickly).

 The leaves have a unique savoury herby aroma, not too dissimilar to bay leaves.

 You can add these young leaves raw to flavour salads, cook gently as a side vegetable, add to soups or even boil and drink if you fancy an an adventurous and unusual tea.